 Carnegie Mellon University

-Understanding financial aid eligibility and the financial aid award letter will help students and families navigate financing decisions that need to be made while attending Carnegie Mellon.
-Students completing a FAFSA and/or CSS Profile will receive an award letter, which outlines their financial aid package each year.
-Packages may include grants and scholarships, as well as Federal Work-Study and Federal Student Loan amounts for which the student may be eligible.
-We recommend reviewing your award letter carefully, paying close attention to the cost of attendance and whether there is a gap in your funding.
+Understanding financial aid eligibility and your financial aid offer will help you and your family navigate financing decisions that need to be made while attending Carnegie Mellon.
+Students completing a FAFSA and/or CSS Profile will receive a financial aid offer through their My Student Aid (MSA) portal, which outlines grants and scholarships being offered, as well as Federal Work-Study and Federal Student Loan amounts for which the student may be eligible.
+We recommend reviewing your offer carefully, paying close attention to the cost of attendance and whether there is a gap in your funding.

 Financial Aid Alert from The HUB

-If you receive a Financial Aid Alert email from The HUB requested financial aid documentation, it is important to respond as quickly as possible so any aid for which you may be eligible can be timely disbursed to your student account.
+If you receive a Financial Aid Alert email from The HUB requesting financial aid documentation, it is important to respond as quickly as possible so any aid for which you may be eligible can be credited to your student account in a timely manner.
 View instructions for submitting missing or unsigned documents.

 Change in Circumstances

-Please remember that it is important to notify your HUB liaison of significant changes to your and/or your family’s financial situation.
+Please remember that it is important to notify your HUB liaison of any changes to your and/or your family’s financial situation.
 A change in circumstances that may be appropriate for review include loss of income, change in assets, natural disaster, divorce or separation, medical expenses, change in the number of undergraduates enrolled in college, or receipt of outside scholarships.
-These scenarios may result in changes to your financial aid eligibility and award.
+These scenarios may result in changes to your financial aid eligibility and offer.
 Additional documentation may be requested and can take up to 14 business days for review.
-If your change in circumstances results in a change to your financial aid award, The HUB will notify you that a revised award letter has been created and is available in Student Information Online (SIO).
+If your change in circumstances results in a change to your financial aid offer, The HUB will notify you that a revised offer has been created and is available in My Student Aid (MSA).

 Eligibility & Student Aid Index